joelawm/Out-of-College-Learning/README.md

 9. Section 9: Deploying our API to a server on AWS
     - Pass

-## Udemy gRPC [Node JS] Masterclass: Build Modern API & Microservices :: IN-PROGRESS
+## Udemy gRPC [Node JS] Masterclass: Build Modern API & Microservices
 Instructor: Stephane Maarek
 ###### Overview
 This course goes over the a new modern api microservice architecutre called gRPC.
 The course goes indepth into gRPC and implementing it in Node JS.
 Personally I love the simplicity of gRPC, and for me its more logical to implement this then a ORM with a REST API, or even just a REST API.
 I can easily see this become the future just becuase of its simplicity and ease of configuration.